Skip to main content

 Nursing school accreditation can also improve your future employment opportunities.
 Some employers prefer job candidates who have graduated from an accredited nursing program.
 When you choose an accredited program, you’ll expand your employment potential.

-Advanced Nursing Education
+4. Pathway to Advanced Nursing Education

-Academic Credit Transfer
+5. Transferability of Academic Credit

 According to the Council of Regional Accrediting Commissions, students who’ve attended accredited institutions are more likely to have their credits transferred to another accredited institution.
 So, it can be easier to transfer academic credits when you’ve attended an accredited nursing program.

-Financial Aid
+6. Access to Federal Financial Aid

 Financial aid eligibility is yet another benefit of nursing school accreditation.
 Choosing an accredited program can help with the cost of nursing education because only accredited institutions can offer students federal financial aid.